 - have a clearly defined objective and/or the market or sector it aims to represent must be clear;

-- be broadly based (an index with a single constituent security weighing more than 40% or with its top five constituent securities weighing more than 75% would generally be considered too concentrated);
+- be broadly based (an index with a single constituent security weighing more than 20% or having fewer constituent securities would generally be considered too concentrated);

 - be investible, in particular, the constituent securities of the index should be sufficiently liquid and capable of being readily acquired or disposed of under normal market circumstances and in the absence of trading restrictions;